 At this year's EU Simulation in Washington D.C., our students represented Swedish ministers and parliamentarians, members of the Slovak government (which currently holds the rotating presidency), and European Council President Donald Tusk.
 With 16 students, it was the biggest LVC group ever.
 Students debated a proposed directive about the ongoing immigration crisis and Brexit.
 Once again, our group did a great job playing their roles and made us proud!
-This picture is of everyone at the EU Delegation in downtown Washington, where we received an educational and helpful briefing before the simulation started on Thursday.

 For the eighth consecutive year, a group of LVC students and faculty traveled to Washington D.C. in mid-November for three days to participate in the Mid-Atlantic European Union Simulation.
 This year we represented Sweden, and in addition to learning a great deal about the country's history and politics, we developed an appreciation for Swedish fish and the music of ABBA.
 The theme of the year's simulation was current immigration crisis in Europe, which provided for intense debate among the European Commissioners, the European Council, the EU Parliament, and the two Councils of Ministers.